googleapis/google-cloud-python/packages/google-cloud-videointelligence/docs/index.rst

 .. toctree::
     :maxdepth: 2

-    gapic/v1/api
+    videointelligence_v1/services
-    gapic/v1/types
+    videointelligence_v1/types

-A new beta release with additional features over the current stable version, spelled ``v1p3beta1``, is provided to allow you to use these new features.
+A beta release with additional features over the current stable version, spelled ``v1p3beta1``, is also provided.
-These are expected to move into the stable release soon; until then, the usual beta admonishment (changes are possible, etc.) applies.
+These are expected to move into the stable release; until then, the usual beta admonishment (changes are possible, etc.) applies.

 An API and type reference is provided for this beta: